CSS

 </head>

 Child elements inherit the styles that have been defined for the parent element.
-If the <head> tag has, for example, been assigned the text color green, the font of the <title>tag would also be green, unless it were assigned its own color explicitly.
+If, for example, the <head> tag is assigned the font color green, the font color of the <title> tag would also be green, unless it is explicitly assigned its own color.

 Box model